tritemio/FRETBursts/README.md

 and novel algorithms related to bursts analysis of smFRET data.

-Despite the broad diffusion of smFRET experiments on freely diffusing molecules, before FRETBursts, no complete smFRET burst analysis software is freely available on internet.
+Despite the broad diffusion of smFRET experiments on freely diffusing molecules, before FRETBursts, no complete smFRET burst analysis software was freely available on internet.
 Each group have re-implemented the analysis in-house with little or no code sharing.
 This situation is clearly sub-optimal either because all the advances in the burst analysis are not readily